Aman697484/Aman697484/README.md

 ##  🤖 About Me:

--🔭 I’m currently working on Python Projects
+-🔭 I’m currently working on Machine Learning Projects

--🌱 I’m currently learning Python(intermediate), Python Libraries(numpy and panda), frameworks (tensorflow, pytorch), LLMs, Generative AI
+-🌱 I’m currently learning new skills in ML and learning by doing projects while looking for an internship in my domain

 -👯 I’m looking to collaborate on Machine Learning Projects

--🤔 I’m looking for help with Building LLMs
+-🤔 I’m looking for help with Building Real-world Solutions

 -💬 Ask me about how to use Generative AI best for your business or enterprise